 If you are more risk-averse, consider revisiting past photos of yourself and reliving your haircuts of yesteryear.
 Maybe, flipping through, you will find an on-point hairstyle of yourself that you want to reassume.

 Be wary, however, that your desire for a haircut doesn’t come from impulsive urges (e.g. I got dumped and, therefore, I ought to shave away my hair), because it takes time for hair to grow back, and the novelty of a different look can wear off quickly.

 I have never tried cutting my own hair, lest I Van Gogh myself.
 I don’t want to have my floormates cutting my hair over some toilet in the shared bathroom, either.

 Fortunately, safer alternatives exist—on campus (On the Fringe), just outside campus (check out those along Wesbrook Mall), or a bus ride away to other parts of the city (Jordan, a fellow Student Life Writer, introduced me to Nick’s Barber Shop).

 Vancouver is also the workplace of many haircut apprentices, and services provided by these hairdressers-in-training can come at a lower price.
 Students at Blanche Macdonald Centre’s Learning Laboratory and Vancouver Community College Salon & Spa, for example, provide hairstyling services and hair treatments at local campuses.

 When confronted with this question, I used to stutter, give a nervous laugh, and stare back at the hairdresser.
 Just, uh, shave the sides and trim the top...oh, and the back.

-If you, like Elio in Call Me by Your Name, have blushed (and blushed some more because you blushed), then consider the following possible solutions:
+If you, like me, have blushed (and blushed some more because you blushed), then consider the following possible solutions: